aabidproo/aabidproo/README.md

 To sharpen my frontend skills, I am currently diving deeper into HTML and CSS.
 These foundational skills are crucial as they help me better understand more advanced frameworks and libraries.

 ## 💞️ I’m looking to collaborate on
 I'm enthusiastic about collaborating on projects focused on frontend development.
-If you're working on something innovative and need a hand with React, Next.js, or React Native, I'd love to help out and contribute to making your project a success.
+If you're working on something innovative and need a hand with HTML or CSS, I'd love to help out and contribute to making your project a success.

 ## 📫 How to Reach Me
 - Email: aabidhasan495@gmail.com